‘Disney, get out your chequebook. Threads is the next Princess Diaries — only hotter.’ – The Times

 (Luckily, they did.)

-Meanwhile, I got on with writing book 2, which is a sequel to Threads.
+Meanwhile, I got on with writing book 2., which became Beads.
 I was having too much fun with Jenny, Nonie, Edie and Crow to say goodbye to them just yet.

-And then there was book 3, when the girls grew up, faced A levels and had a whole new set of challenges to worry about.
+And then there was book 3 – Stars – when the girls grew up, faced A levels and had a whole new set of challenges to worry about.
 If you read the trilogy, I hope you like it.
 Please tell me what you think.
 And if you don’t, blame Barry.
 It wouldn’t have happened if it wasn’t for him.

 Buy the book in the UK Buy the book outside the UK